-- On 18 September 2024, SBG announced the appointment of T Smith as its new Network Distribution Director. - On 20 November 2024, SBG announced the new appointments of R Luter as HR Director and C Darroue as Marketing & Brand Director. - On 12 December 2024, SBG announced the appointment of C Cherrington as its new DA Distribution Director.
+- On 15 August 2024, SBG announced the launch of Solo and Flex to enhance protection offering and boost adviser proposition. - On 18 September 2024, SBG announced the appointment of T Smith as its new Network Distribution Director. - On 8 November 2024, SBG announced acquiring a stake in New Homes Mortgage Services. - On 20 November 2024, SBG announced the new appointments of R Luter as HR Director and C Darroue as Marketing & Brand Director. - On 12 December 2024, SBG announced the appointment of C Cherrington as its new DA Distribution Director.